improvedk/improve.dk/source/_posts/reading-bits-in-orcamdf/reading-bits-in-orcamdf.md

 }
 ```

 SqlBit requires a read state in the constructor, which is scoped for the current record read operation.
-It’s important to note that the FixedLength depends on the current AllBitsConsumed value of the read state.
+It's important to note that the FixedLength depends on the current AllBitsConsumed value of the read state.
 Once all bits have been consumed, the current bit field will technically have a length of one – causing a byte to be read.
-If it’s zero, no bytes will be read, but GetValue will still be invoked.
-GetValue asserts that there are bits available in case a byte wasn’t read (value.Length == 0).
+If it's zero, no bytes will be read, but GetValue will still be invoked.
+GetValue asserts that there are bits available in case a byte wasn't read (value.Length == 0).
 If a value was read, we ask the read state to load a new bit byte, after which we can call GetNextBit to return the current bit from the read state.
 [See tests of SqlBit](https://github.com/improvedk/OrcaMDF/blob/58250bef24265900b6d94ec90be41b0647508b35/src/OrcaMDF.Core.Tests/Engine/SqlTypes/SqlBitTests.cs).